open-access-policies/streaming/_privacy_policies/prv_pol_001.md

 **Implied Consent (PIPEDA):** Consent that can reasonably be inferred from an individual's action or inaction in non-sensitive contexts.

 **PIPEDA Principles:** Ten fair information principles that govern the collection, use, and disclosure of personal information in the private sector.

+**Sensitive Personal Information (CPRA):** Personal information that reveals racial or ethnic origin, religious or philosophical beliefs, union membership, genetic data, biometric data, health information, sex life or sexual orientation, government identification numbers, financial account information, precise geolocation, or contents of private communications.

+**Cross-Context Behavioral Advertising:** The targeting of advertising to a consumer based on personal information obtained from the consumer's activity across businesses, distinctly-branded websites, applications, or services, other than the business, distinctly-branded website, application, or service with which the consumer intentionally interacts.

+**Sharing (CPRA):** Disclosing personal information by a business to a third party for cross-context behavioral advertising, whether or not for monetary or other valuable consideration, including transactions for no consideration.

 ### 6. Responsibilities